-- If necessary, remove the Philips screw (1) and the cover cap (2). - Tilt the mobility aid to the rear.
-Use proper lifting techniques. - Rotate the wheel forks (5) upwards. - Let go of the wheel forks so that they can swing downwards again. - Adjust the nut (4) with a 5/8" socket spanner so that the wheel forks are not too loose but can still rotate freely. - The wheel forks should oscillate to the opposite side a maximum of once and then come to rest facing downwards. - Place the mobility aid on all four wheels again. - Test the mobility aid's manoeuvrability. - Repeat the adjustment steps if necessary until the castors are correctly adjusted. - Replace the cap (2) and tighten the Philips screw (1) finger-tight.
+- If necessary, remove the Philips screw (1) and the cover cap (2). - Get help of a second person to tilt the mobility aid to the rear. - Rotate the wheel forks (5) upwards. - Let go of the wheel forks so that they can swing downwards again. - Adjust the nut (4) with a 5/8" socket spanner so that the wheel forks are not too loose but can still rotate freely.
+The wheel forks should oscillate to the opposite side a maximum of once and then come to rest facing downwards. - Place the mobility aid on all four wheels again. - Test the mobility aid's manoeuvrability. - Repeat the adjustment steps if necessary until the castors are correctly adjusted. - Replace the cap (2) and tighten the Philips screw (1) finger-tight.